Setupad/Setupad-WP-Plugin-Documentation/documentation/ad-insertion.md

 1. Ad code - HTML and/or JavaScript code snippet usually provided by the third-party monetization platforms.
+2. Double banner - Two HTML and/or Javascript code snippets usually provided by the third-party monetization platforms to be inserted next to or above each other.
-2. Image - your uploaded image from your files (accepted image formats are: JPG/JPEG, PNG, WebP, GIF).
+3. Image - your uploaded image from your files (accepted image formats are: JPG/JPEG, PNG, WebP, GIF).
+4. Shortcode - an active shortcode on your website.

 ![alt_text](../images/image2.png "image_tooltip")